Alcohol Misuse Screening

 Speak with your doctor on the frequency of screening.

-65 years of age or older and in younger women whose fracture risk is equal to or greater than that of a
+65 years of age or older and in younger women whose fracture risk is equal to or greater than that of a 65-year-old white woman who has no additional risk factors.

 Periodic Health Assessment